michael-spengler/fairness/README.md

 ### Universal Basic Income
 The time might be right to leverage potential synergies with [democracy.earth](https://democracy.earth/), [Proof of Humanity](https://www.proofofhumanity.id/), etc.

+## CULT Chat

+Establish a dedicated decentralized Chat App - named **CULT Chat**.
+Assumption: There is no fully decentralized chat app ready to go imo yet.
+We saw how quickly e.g. discord, reddit got censored in the context of the wallstreetbets experience...

+1. Ensure freedom or speech
+2. Further improve awareness about CULT (the chat app itself would be CULT)
+3. Use wallet address with staked CULT for "user authentication"
+4. ...

 ## Rogue Ideas to Fill the Treasury & Boost the Price
 We might introduce [RVLTStreetBets](https://www.reddit.com/r/RVLTStreetBets/) to promote flows like: